Simon Webbe

-Simon Solomon Webbe (born 30 March 1979) is a British singer.
-He is best known as a member of the boy band Blue, forming in 2000 before splitting in 2005 and reforming in 2009, selling over 15 million records.
-Webbe released three solo studio albums in 2005, 2006 and 2017, sold over 700,000 records worldwide and had five UK Top 40 singles.
+Simon Solomon Webbe (born 30 March 1978) is an English singer, rapper and actor.
+Previously a member of the boy band Blue, Webbe released three solo studio albums in 2005, 2006 and 2017 and had five UK Top 40 singles.

 History

 Webbe was born on 30 March 1978.
 His parents are of Saint Kitts and Nevis descent.

 2001–2005: Early career and Blue

 The band released their debut single "All Rise" in May 2001 and it reached number 4 in the UK Singles Chart.
 Blue's second single was released in August with the chart-topping "Too Close", a cover version of Next's US number 1 hit produced by Ray Ruffin.
 Their second number one came in November with "If You Come Back" also produced by Ray Ruffin and co-written by Nicole Anderson aka Nicole Formescu, Lee Brennan, Ian Hope and Ray Ruffin off the album All Rise, which was released in time for Christmas and reached number one, eventually selling in excess of about 1.8 million albums sold in the UK.
 Blue reached number six in March 2002 with their fourth single, "Fly By II" – a remix of album track "Fly By", which also went to number 30 in Portugal.

 Their second studio album One Love was released in 2002.
 The album entered at UK number 1, where it stayed for one week.
 Three singles were released from the album: "One Love" (UK number 3), "Sorry Seems to Be the Hardest Word" featuring Elton John (UK number 1), and "U Make Me Wanna" (UK number 4).
 The group also performed the song "Flexin'" at the 2003 MTV Asia Awards with the Philippines' singer Kyla.

 Guilty (the album and the single [UK number 2]) was released in late 2003.
 The next singles were "Signed, Sealed, Delivered, I'm Yours" (sung with Stevie Wonder and Angie Stone) (UK number 11), "Breathe Easy" (UK number 4), and "Bubblin'" (UK number 9).
 The album Guilty sold more than one million copies in the UK.

 The band decided to split after Elton John suggested that their popularity was decreasing and that they should concentrate on their solo careers.
 Best of Blue greatest hits compilation was released in 2004, which contained all-time hits including new tracks such as "Curtain Falls", "Get Down on It" and "Only Words I Know".
 The album was No.2 on charts in Portugal with a double platinum certification.